breemclennan/athletics_data_analysis/Code/Dev/10_AthleticsInterclubDataAnalysis.md

 Key questions to guide the analysis
 -----------------------------------

 -   What are the athlete attendance rates at competitions during the season? o Context: Competition pre-entry is a new initiative this season for 2017-18.
 Athletes are encouraged to pre-enter 3 days before the start of interclub competition.
 This allows officials sufficient time to create seedings and start lists for competition events.
 Of the number of pre-entries, can we link this to the actual performance results to identify if an athlete followed through?
-Gaps in this would indicate either “no-show” or athlete pre-entry on the day.
+Gaps in this would indicate either "no-show" or athlete pre-entry on the day.
 -   From the number of total registered athletes this season, how many athletes have competed in at least one competition? o Follow up competition; how many athletes per accumulated numbers of competition?
--   How many athletes compete at “away” venues. o Context: Amended rules for interclub 2017-18, athletes may now compete at other venues which are not their club’s “home” venue or region, without point scoring penalty. o Technical: In analysis, we can plot the geographical location for venues.
+-   How many athletes compete at "away" venues. o Context: Amended rules for interclub 2017-18, athletes may now compete at other venues which are not their club's "home" venue or region, without point scoring penalty. o Technical: In analysis, we can plot the geographical location for venues.
 We can construct a reference table for this.
 -   Do athletes compete at more than one venue per round of interclub competition? o Do points get awarded?
 -   Do athletes compete twice in the same event?
 Either as same age group or different?
 -   Do particular track and field events group together in participation rates?
 What are the common event sequences and pathways? o Context: This will be bound by interclub round and program o Technical: We will need to overlay the program time tables by venue, round and program number